SpektraSystems/Check-Point-Labs/README.md

  * CCSE/CCSA Host DNS Name: You’d use this to take RDP of the Host Machine.
  * CCSE/CCSA Host Credentials: Username and password for the host.
  ![](images/image4.png)
+5. At any point, if you miss the lab details, you can always click on Launch lab during the lab duration and this will open up web page with lab details.